dkw26/REII313-Semester-Assignment/README.md

 6. Choose a Mixed-integer Linear Programming solver
 7. If Simplex Method chosen:

-* Enter the column size (tipically the amount of unknown variables)
+* Enter the column size (typically the amount of unknown variables)
 * Enter the row size (typically the amount of equations)
-* Enter the ammount of variables (usually the same as the column size)
+* Enter the amount of variables (usually the same as the column size)
-* Enter the ammount of constraints (usually the same as row size)
+* Enter the amount of constraints (usually the same as row size)
 * Click "Generate Matrix"
-* Enter the objective fucntion coefficients in each cell corresponding to a variable number
+* Enter the objective function coefficients in each cell corresponding to a variable number
-* Enter capacity restraints that correspond to each equation
+* Enter capacity constraints that correspond to each equation
 * Enter the matrix of coefficients in the equations that respond to each variable.
 * Click Solve
 * Click Done when finished and satisfied with answer.